 - Payment is made using actual cash (i.e. Federal Reserve notes and US coins) or with two or more cash instruments (defined as money orders, cashier's checks, or traveler's checks) which, individually, are $10,000 or less but when totaled together equal more than $10,000.
 Personal checks, debits, bank wires, and credit card payments are NOT considered cash or cash instruments, and, therefore, purchases using them do not trigger disclosure by a dealer regardless of their amount(s).

-The IRS disclosure document involved is called Form 8300, and it's applicable to all cash transactions in the broad U.S. economy meeting the above conditions – not just precious metals transactions.
+The IRS disclosure document involved is called Form 8300, and it applies to all cash transactions in the broad U.S. economy meeting the above conditions – not just precious metals transactions.
 To date, Money Metals Exchange has completed nearly 1,000,000 transactions, and we have been required by law to file Form 8300 fewer than ten times.